amitroymazumder/NLPSQL/README.md

 # Natural Language to SQL with Visualization (FastAPI + MS SQL)

-This project provides a lightweight and scalable backend service for converting natural language queries into SQL, executing them on an MS SQL Server, and returning results along with chart configurations for visualizing.
+This project provides a lightweight and scalable full-stack app for converting natural language queries into SQL, executing them on an MS SQL Server, visualizing the result as a chart, and explaining the data in plain English.

 ## 🔧 Tech Stack
 - **FastAPI**: Backend API
 - **Redis**: Caching for schema and LLM responses
 - **MS SQL Server**: Primary data store
-- **In-House LLM API**: Converts NL queries to SQL + chart config
+- **In-House LLM API**: Converts NL queries to SQL + chart config + summary
-- **Next.js + Recharts**: Frontend for UI and chart rendering
+- **Next.js + Recharts**: Frontend UI for query input, data table, and chart rendering

 ## 📁 Project Structure
 ```